sbitio/puppet-monit/README.md

 `service` check type can work with `sysv`, `systemd` or `upstart`.
 In 0.3.x series it defaults to `sysv` for compatibility reasons.
 From 1.0.x onwards it defaults to the init system that each supported OS configures by default.
-The init typoe to use can be also set per service.
+The init type to use can be also set per service.
 See below for details.

 ## Classes and Defined Types